Job Networking for Introverts: Using Social Networks

 In addition, you can maintain your relationships on a regular basis simply by responding to the status updates of others - in just a few minutes, you can send a note of congratulations or acknowledgement of the accomplishments of others and nurture your relationships.

 …become connected.
 As you reach out to more people, you increase the likelihood that you will know someone who will be in a position to help.

 Social networking tools make the process much simpler for those who are introverted or shy.
 People are extending LinkedIn invitations almost as readily as they are exchanging business cards, and those who are on Twitter, by definition, welcome new followers.

 Use these tools to expand your network and build relationships with new people who work in your industry, share your job title, or share your professional interests.
-Read what others are writing (e.g., LinkedIn status updates, Twitter tweets and links, blogs); share and/or comment on what you read.
+Read what others are writing (e.g., LinkedIn status updates, Google Plus sharing, Twitter tweets and links, blogs); share and/or comment on what you read.

 Social networking tools allow you to use your introverted preferences to build and maintain relationships that allow you to become known and trusted as a skilled and knowledgeable professional, ready to make a solid contribution to your next employer.

 © Copyright Wendy Gelberg, 2010.
+All rights reserved.
 Used with permission.